WHO HAVE YOU FOUND?

 How would it be if every believer would go out joyfully to seek for and find their family members and then share boldly with them their personal conviction, experience, or revelation knowledge of Jesus, just like Andrew did?

-Who have you found in your family and brought to Jesus Christ ever since you have found and known Jesus Christ as the Saviour and Lord?
+Who have you found in your family and brought to Jesus Christ ever since you have found and known Jesus Christ as your Saviour and Lord?

 The following day while the Lord Jesus was on His way to Galilee, He found Philip, who was from Bethsaida, the city of Andrew and Peter, and Jesus said to him, “Follow Me.”
 (John 1:43).